JThees/RAIS-Tools-and-Utilities/utilities/arch-linux-auto/README.md

 # **Arch Linux Auto Installer — Pinova P1 Edition**

-Automated, reproducible Arch Linux installation for the **KAMRUI Pinova P1** (Ryzen 3300U, 16GB RAM, 256GB SSD).
+**Custom-tailored installer** for the **KAMRUI Pinova P1** (Ryzen 3300U, 16GB RAM, 256GB SSD).

-Optimized for a clean XFCE desktop, LightDM login manager, AMD APU graphics, PipeWire audio, full network support, and a smooth post-install flow.
+Automated, reproducible Arch Linux installation optimized for this specific hardware — clean XFCE desktop, LightDM login manager, AMD APU graphics, PipeWire audio, full network support, and smooth post-install flow.

+> **Note:** This is a hardware-specific installer.
+Universal installers and additional custom-tailored configurations for other machines will be added to this repository as they're developed and tested.

 ---